 A community in transition

-Major freight routes east- west intersect, with the road between Charters Towers and northern New South Wales forming an inland transport alternative between Cairns and Melbourne.
+Major freight routes through the region include the north-south link between Charters Towers and northern New South Wales—identified as the inland transport alternative between Cairns and Melbourne.